AdityaSeth777/Audio-SpectraCLI/Readme.md

 - Customizable Frequency Range: Allow users to specify the frequency range to display in the spectrum.
 - Color Customization: Provide options for users to customize the colors used in the spectrum visualization.
 - Added PyQt5 modules and a Gaussian filter that enables user input for Duration (in seconds), Sampling Rate (in Hz), Block Size, and also smoothens the output.
+- Might need to keep in mind that the Gaussian filter is too strong and it won't recognise any noise and display it's spectra.
+Only actual input through mic such as conversations and music are displayed which can be categorised as real inputs or audio, and of course in real time.
 - Much more dynamic and user-controlled interface.

 ## Packaging